Want to participate in your local community? Become a sponsor for Mountainside Youth Football - TVYFL and support youth in your area.

 How much does it cost?

-Cost for each player is $335, with a $40 discount if you sign up before May 1st.
+Cost for each player is $400 with $75 going towards fundraising.
 Credit card and debit cards accepted, no checks.
 We do offer a payment plan of 3 equal payments paid prior to equipment pickup.
 Flag football is $95 per player.

 FAMILY DISCOUNTS: There is an automatic discount of $50 per player if you register multiple kids in the same family at the same time.
 This discount applies to Flag as well as Tackle players.

 FUNDRAISING: Fundraising will be required by all Mountainside Youth Tackle Football participants.
-To ensure league wide participation in our raffle fundraiser, registrant will purchase 25 tickets at $5 each ($125 cash or check only) at the time of gear pick up.
-Registrant will keep all proceeds from sale of the raffle tickets ($125) and thus be "paid back" for the upfront purchase of the tickets.
-Raffles tickets will be turned in during conditioning camp which is targeted for August 7th through August 10th.
+To ensure league wide participation in our raffle fundraiser, $75 of the initial $400 goes towards the fundraiser.
+Players will recieve raffle tickets at the beginning of the season to be sold for $5 each.
+The players will keep all the proceeds from sale of the raffle tickets ($75) and thus be "paid back" for the upfront purchase of the tickets.
+Raffles tickets will be turned in during conditioning camp which is targeted for the second week in August.
 Fundraising is an extremely important part of our league and gives Mountainside the ability to provide high quality equipment and to cover growing operating costs.

 Concussion Baseline Testing